-- 106. Here, the PEER examines the scale of the sector agencies or activities to see if gains in the value of outputs can be achieved by increasing the overall scale of employment of both inputs in some combination, consistent with the new priorities.
-Table 3-13 sets out a simple scheme for easy reference. - 107.
-To assist with improving scale efficiency, the PEER Team must receive from the government, in particular the Ministry of Finance and the Ministry of Planning, a clear commitment to pursue avenues for increasing scale efficiencies even if some institutions and agencies have to be merged and even if some of the output must be exported. - 108.
-Improvement of scale efficiency requires the PEER Team to ensure that growth of output is relatively faster than growth of employment of the overall value of capital assets and the work effort of competent individuals, while the capital assets are growing the fastest of all.
+- 109. Scale efficiency refers to the extent to which the spending unit takes advantage of opportunities to grow its output faster than it can grow its inputs, assuming that the inputs are growing at some fixed rate. - 110.
+Here, the PEER examines the level of output of the sector agencies or activities to see if gains in the value of outputs can be achieved by increasing the overall quantity of inputs in some combination and at a given rate, consistent with the new priorities.
+Table 3-13 sets out a simple scheme for easy reference. - 111.
+To assist with improving scale efficiency, the PEER Team must receive from the Ministry of Finance and the Ministry of Planning, a clear commitment to pursue avenues for increasing scale efficiencies even if some institutions and agencies have to be merged and even if some of the output must be exported.

+112. Improvement of scale efficiency requires the PEER Team to assess whether there is room to grow the quality-adjusted output relatively faster than the inputs of capital and the work effort of competent individuals.

-Table 3-11.
-Table 3-11: Analysis aimed at improving scale efficiency Activity or Value of capital Value of Current Scale Desired scale Action to achieve new gains Gain from action expenditure input 1 labour outputs efficiency efficiency purpose input level \$180 million Number of Value of Number of Output/input Output/input Adjust input allocation; both Output/input ratio growing faster pre-primary trained teachers ICT- students ratio constant ratio growing inputs increased but capital than inputs as overall value of and primary hired; number infused graduated as value of as value of assets increased faster than both inputs increased at given education of support staff assets inputs inputs labour rate but with capital assets hired provided increased at a increased at a increasing faster than labour fixed rate given rate \$26 million Number of Value of Number of Output/input Output/input Adjust input allocation; with Output/input ratio growing faster School employees in assets in meals ratio constant ratio growing capital assets increased than inputs as overall value of feeding program program produced and as value of as value of significantly faster than both inputs increased at given distributed at inputs inputs labour, for example with rate but with capital assets subsidized increased at a increased at a reduced numbers of workers increasing faster than labour price fixed rate given rate and better training of retained workers
+Table 3-13 Table 3-13: Analysis aimed at improving scale efficiency Activity or Value of Value of Current Scale Desired scale Action to achieve new gains Gain from action expenditure capital input 1 labour outputs efficiency efficiency purpose input level \$180 million Number of Value of Number of Output/input Output/input Adjust input allocation; both Output/input ratio growing as pre-primary trained teachers ICT- students ratio constant ratio growing inputs increased but capital overall value of inputs increased and primary hired; number infused graduated as value of as value of assets increased faster than at given rate but with capital education of support staff assets inputs inputs labour assets increasing faster than hired provided increased at a increased at a labour fixed rate given rate \$26 million Number of Value of Number of Output/input Output/input Adjust input allocation; with Output/input ratio growing as School employees in assets in meals ratio constant ratio growing capital assets increased overall value of inputs increased feeding program program produced and as value of as value of significantly faster than at given rate but with capital distributed at inputs inputs labour, for example with assets increasing faster than subsidized increased at a increased at a reduced numbers of workers labour price fixed rate given rate and better training of retained workers

-109. Numerical measurement of scale inefficiency is normally done in conjunction with the main methods described in Annex 7, supported by data collected with a questionnaire developed from Annex 8.
+113. Numerical measurement of scale inefficiency is normally done in conjunction with the main methods described in Annex 7, supported by data collected with a questionnaire developed from Annex 8.
 Estimates can be generated from both the data envelope analysis and the stochastic frontier model.